bobbybudnick/SFS-KSP2-Showcase/README.md

 shipname catapult
 callsign bull-1-1
 sounding rocket
+started out launching a small payload but is now scaled up showing power of sepatrons as boosters
+so the sepatron guns are the first stages and then some solid stages then a liquid stage
 be sure to engage vertical mode upon each staging initiation
 at 50k apa burn toward the horizon
 successful orbit - 57 - 115dv - 103k x 70k